mediacloud/story-indexer/doc/metadata.md

 1. `workers/fetcher/arch-queuer.py` reads WARC files using `StoryArchiveReader`
 2. `workers/importer.py`

 `StoryArchiveReader` returns `Story` objects.
-Metadata is populated using the "metadata" WARC record;  Cannot process arbitrary WARC files!!
+Metadata is populated using the `metadata` WARC record without interpretation. `StoryArchiveReader` cannot process arbitrary WARC files!!

+If parsing (and archiving) data from WARC files is desired, a new pipeline flavor should be created.

 #### batch-fetcher (obsolete)

-Used whole-day synthetic RSS files from rss-fetcher, using "scrapy" to fetch the HTML.
+Used whole-day synthetic RSS files from rss-fetcher, and used "scrapy" to fetch the HTML.
 Ran until all stories fetched or (limited) retries exhausted.

-Was replaced by `tqfetcher` which allows longer retries, and better ability to recover from story-indexer downtime.
+Was replaced by `tqfetcher` which allows longer retries, and better ability to catch up after story-indexer downtime.

 1. `workers/fetcher/fetch-worker.py`
 2. `workers/parser.py`
 3. `workers/importer.py`
 4. `workers/archiver.py`

-### qutil dump_archives output
+### Appendix B: qutil dump_archives output

 The qutil program (run via `bin/run-qutil.sh dump_archives queue_name`
 in a Docker container) writes WARC files from currently queued stories.

-It attempts to add a `rabbitmq_headers` metadata object, BUT it will fail if any RabbitMQ headers contain data types (eg; datetimes) that are not JSON serializable!
+It attempts to add a `rabbitmq_headers` metadata object, BUT it will (currently) fail if any RabbitMQ headers contain data types (eg;
+datetimes) that are not JSON serializable
+[A github PR exists to solve this, by only dumping "x-mc-..." headers].